This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 - To make the hummus, in the bowl of the food processor, puree the chickpeas and garlic clove.
 Stop and scrape down the bowl as you go, processing for several minutes until everything is completely pureed.
-This mixture may be very thick and ball up in the processor, depending how much liquid may be left in the cooked chickpeas.
+This mixture may be very thick and ball up in the processor, depending how much liquid may be left in the cooked or drained canned chickpeas.

 - Add the tahini, lemon juice, and a pinch of salt.
 Process, taste, and add more salt or lemon juice to adjust texture and taste as needed.